Dunes

 Zephyr

-Polyphonic V/Oct oscillator and LFO with three morphable wave families, FM inputs, and hard/soft sync.
+Polyphonic V/Oct oscillator and LFO with three morphable wave families, continuous 2D waveshape morphing, FM inputs, and hard/soft sync.

 Panel map

-ZEPHYR is a polyphonic V/Oct oscillator and LFO built around three families of morphable waveshapes.
+ZEPHYR is a polyphonic V/Oct oscillator and LFO built around three families of morphable waveshapes, navigable as a continuous 2D space.

-A single Shape slider continuously morphs through 16 waveshapes within the selected set.
-Each set is a curated journey: Set A moves through classic oscillator forms — pulses, saws, arches, and Gaussian spikes; Set B explores harmonic and timbral space using explicit Fourier series, formant shapes, and spectral redistribution; Set C covers rhythmic and melodic gesture territory — bitcrush staircases, supersaw density sweeps, zigzag triangles, and hold patterns.
+Set A moves through classic oscillator forms - pulses, saws, arches, and Gaussian spikes.
+Set B explores harmonic and timbral space using explicit Fourier series, formant shapes, and spectral redistribution.
+Set C covers rhythmic and melodic gesture territory - bitcrush staircases, supersaw density sweeps, zigzag triangles, and hold patterns.
+Positions between sets are live crossfades between the adjacent families.

 Key controls:

-- SHAPE slider + trim + CV (morphs through 16 waveshapes in the active set)
+- SHAPE slider + trim + CV (morphs through 16 waveshapes in the current family blend)

 - PHASE slider + trim + CV (offsets the waveform start position)